 Glen of Imaal Terrier: Staying Healthy

 Most Glens are healthy dogs.
+That's good news since it may keep the lifetime cost of owning the Glen to a minimum due to fewer veterinarian visits.
 However, as with any breed, there are certain health conditions that this dog may be prone to, such as:

 The Glen’s life expectancy is between 10 and 14 years.